Electromagnetic Form Factors and the Hypercentral CQM

+By fitting the free parameters to the reproduction of $G_M^p$, $G_M^n$, $G_E^n$ and $\mu_pG_E^p/G_M^p$ we obtain the curves shown in Fig. \ref{fig:ff_comp} and \ref{fig:rap_comp}.
+The very recent data on the ratio from Jlab \cite{Punjabi:2005} are also reported in Fig. \ref{fig:rap_comp} for completeness, even if they have not yet been included in the fitting procedure.

-in good agreement with the findings of Petronzio {\em et al.} \cite{petronzio}, who have been able to identify complex objects inside the proton.
-As it can be seen in FIG \ref{fig:ff_comp} and \ref{fig:rap_comp} the experimental data are very well reproduced.
+As it can be seen in Fig. \ref{fig:ff_comp} and \ref{fig:rap_comp} the experimental data are very well reproduced.
 The goodness of the reproduction is emphasized by plotting the form factors divided by the dipole form.
 With respect to the non relativistic case, the semirelativistic wave functions have more high momentum components.
 This fact, together with the application of exact boosts to the Breit Frame, leads to an improvement in the reproduction of the existing data on the electromagnetic form factors.
-However a good description of the data is obtained only if phenomenological constituent quark form factors are introduced in the electromagnetic current.
+However, a good description of the data is obtained only if phenomenological constituent quark form factors are introduced in the electromagnetic current.
 In this way we have a very nice agreement with the available experimental data up to $5~ GeV^2$ .
-Moreover the dimensions of these composite constituent quarks are found in agreement with the recent analysis of the nucleon structure functions performed by Petronzio {\em et al}.

 Finally, it results that for a good reproduction of the elastic form factor data both the relativistic effects and the composite nature of the constituent quarks have to be taken into account.
-We observe that such constituent quark form factors actually parametrize not only their structure but also all the relativistic effects which have not yet been included in our calculations.
+We observe that such constituent quark form factors actually parametrize not only the constituent quark structure but also the relativistic effects which have not yet been explicitly included in our calculations.